+P116 starts (is started by)

 Domain: E2 Temporal Entity

 Range: E2 Temporal Entity

 Quantification: many to many (0,n:0,n)

 Scope note: This property allows the starting point for a E2 Temporal Entity to be situated by reference to the starting point of another temporal entity of longer duration.

 This property is only necessary if the time span is unknown (otherwise the relationship can be calculated).
 This property is the same as the "starts / started-by" relationships of Allen's temporal logic (Allen, 1983, pp. 832-843).
+This property is transitive.

+Examples:

-• Early Bronze Age (E4) starts Bronze Age (E4)
+1 • Early Bronze Age (E4) starts Bronze Age (E4)

-$\begin{array}{l} P116(x,y) \supset E2(x) \\ P116(x,y) \supset E2(y) \end{array}$
+In First Order Lo ogic:

+$P116(x,y) \supset E2(x)$

+$P116(x,y) \supset E2(y)$

-P117 occurs during (includes)
+P117 occurs o during (includes)

 Domain: E2 Temporal Entity

 Range: E2 Temporal Entity

 Quantification: many to many (0,n:0,n)

 Scope note: This property allows the entire E52 Time-Span of an E2 Temporal Entity to be situated within the Time-Span of another temporal entity that starts before and ends after the included temporal entity.

 This property is only necessary if the time span is unknown (otherwise the relationship can be calculated).
 This property is the same as the "during / includes" relationships of Allen's temporal logic (Allen, 1983, pp. 832-843).
+This property is transitive.

+Examples:

+Examples.
 Middle Saxon period (E4) occurs during Saxon period (E4)

+In First Order Lo ogic:

+$P117(x,y) \supset E2(x)$

+$P117(x,y) \supset E2(y)$

-P118 overlaps in time with (is overlapped in time by)
+P118 overlans s in time with (is overlapped in time by)

 Domain: E2 Temporal Entity

 Range: E2 Temporal Entity

 Quantification: many to many (0,n:0,n)

 Scope note: This property identifies an overlap between the instances of E52 Time-Span of two instances of E2 Temporal Entity.